Frequently Asked Questions

 Who can apply to VSFS?

-U.S. citizens who are enrolled in at least one college level course, whether taking classes in-person or online, in the U.S. or abroad.
+U.S. citizens who are enrolled as students in a full-time or part-time degree or certificate program, whether taking classes in-person or online, in the U.S. or abroad.

 What kind of work can VSFS eInterns do?